-The Navy’s signature system fuses the best missile technology available into a modern weapon.
-And because it offers navies more flexibility in limited ship space, it’s enabling the U.S. and its allies to cost-effectively increase the offensive might of surface forces.
+The Navy’s signature system fuses the most advanced missile technology available into a modern weapon.
+And because it offers navies more flexibility in limited deck space, SM-6 enables the U.S. and its allies to support more missions with existing surface forces.

 Anti-air warfare

-The SM-6 missile delivered on its initial mission to provide anti-air warfare support to the U.S. Navy by engaging manned and unmanned aircraft attacks and cruise missiles.
+The SM-6 missile delivers on its initial mission to provide anti-air warfare support to the U.S. Navy by engaging manned and unmanned aircraft and cruise missiles.

 Ballistic missile defense